klojang4j/klojang-templates/README.md

 with any of the Jakarta/JAX-RS based frameworks, but equally well with non-Servlet based frameworks like [Micronaut](https://micronaut.io/).

-_Klojang Templates_ uses [SLF4J](https://www.slf4j.org/) to log statements about
+_Klojang Templates_ uses [SLF4J](https://www.slf4j.org/) to log messages about
 the template parsing and rendering process.
+All message are logged at TRACE level.

 ## Hello, World